Mike Wazowski

-Michael "Mike" Wazowski is a fictional character who appears in Disney/Pixar's Monsters Inc. franchise.
+Michael Wazowski is a fictional character who appears in the Disney/Pixar's Monsters Inc. franchise, and one of the main protagonists of the series, alongside Sulley.
 He is a green one-eyed round monster with two arms, legs, and small horns.
-In the films, Mike is one of the two protagonists, alongside James P. Sullivan, and is primarily voiced by Billy Crystal in the film series, shorts, and the Disney+ series.
+He is primarily voiced by Billy Crystal in the film series, shorts, and the Disney+ series.

 Conception and creation

 In early versions of the film, Mike had not yet been added.
 Later on in development when he was added, his early designs consisted of no arms and his size was smaller with a more hostile attitude.
 Billy Crystal, having regretted turning down the part of Buzz Lightyear years prior, accepted that of Mike.
 Crystal later stated in an interview that he would not have been right as Buzz and admitted that Mike was rather the perfect role for him instead.
-He was named after Mike Oznowicz who was the father of director and Muppet performer Frank Oz.
+He was named after Mike Oznowicz, who was the father of director and Muppet performer Frank Oz.